3 Material accounting policy information

 The calculation is performed annually by a qualified independent actuary using the projected unit credit method.
 When the calculation results in a benefit to the Company, the recognised asset is limited to the present value of economic benefits available in the form of any future refunds from the plan or reductions in future contributions to the plan.
 In order to calculate the present value of economic benefits, consideration is given to any minimum funding requirements that apply to any plan in the Company.
 An economic benefit is available to the Company if it is recognised during the life of the plan, or on settlement of the plan liabilities.

 Remeasurements of the net defined benefit liability comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest).
-The Company recognises them immediately in OCI and all expenses related to defined benefit plans in employee benefits expense in statement of profit and loss.
-When the benefits of a plan are changed, or when a plan is curtailed, the portion of the changed benefit related to past service by employees, or the gain or loss on curtailment, is recognised immediately in standalone statement of profit and loss when the plan amendment or curtailment occurs.
+The Company recognises them immediately in OCI and all expenses related to defined benefit plans in employee benefits expense in standalone statement of profit and loss.
+When the benefits of a plan are changed, or when a plan is curtailed, the portion of the changed benefit related to past service by employees, or the gain or loss on curtailment, is recognised immediately in in standalone statement of profit and loss when the plan amendment or curtailment occurs.

 The Company recognises gains and losses on the settlement of a defined benefit plan when the settlement occurs.
 The gain or loss on settlement is the difference between the present value of the defined benefit obligation being settled as determined on the date of settlement and the settlement price, including any plan assets transferred and any payments made directly by the Company in connection with the settlement.